-RDC Consultation Meetings Region VIII Region V CARAGA Region Tacloban City July 25, 2017 Legaspi City July 31, 2017 Butuan City I 26 April 2017 Agenda DA, DBM, DENR, NEDA, DPWH and Private Sector/CSO DA, DBM, DENR, DILG, DPWH, HLURB and NEDA DA, DBM, DENR, DILG, NEDA; Surigao Chamber of Commerce Site Prioritization What are the criteria used for site selection and why is Western Samar included as highly-vulnerable given that all provinces in the island are high-risk areas?
+RDC Consultation Meetings Region VIII Region V CARAGA Region Tacloban City July 25, 2017 Legaspi City July 31, 2017 Butuan City I 26 April 2017 Agenda DA, DBM, DENR, NEDA, DPWH and Private Sector/CSO DA, DBM, DENR, DILG, DPWH, HLURB and NEDA DA, DBM, DENR, DILG, NEDA; Surigao Chamber of Commerce Site Prioritization What are the criteria used for site selection and why is Western Samar included as highly-vulnerable given that all provinces in the island are highrisk areas?
 The criteria for site selection are: climate risk, poverty, 1) presence of multiple climate hazards, 2) poverty incidence and 3) convergence of programs/priorities of at least two (2) government agencies.
 It was recommended by RDC to include the whole Samar Island and not just Western Samar and to consider an ecosystem-based approach in site selection because it goes beyond political boundaries What are the criteria used for site selection because Camarines Sur has a higher poverty incidence than Masbate, Although the former is more fragile as it is composed of islets?
 The criteria for site selection are: climate risk, poverty, 1) presence of multiple climate hazards, 2) poverty incidence and 3) convergence of programs/priorities of at least two (2) government agencies.
-It was recommended to include DENR-MGB maps as part of the reference documents Implementation Arrangement Regional Development Council for policies (as per NEDA); specify the role in planning, budgeting, implementation and M&E • Regional Monitoring Office for M&E using the Provincial and City/Municipal indicators and for projects to be monitored in terms of physical output and financial • M and E aspect of the RDP is institutionalized as NEDA has a Regional Project Monitoring and Evaluation Committee under the RDC and takes charge of monitoring
+It was recommended to include DENR-MGB maps as part of the reference documents • Criteria for selection discussed and accepted: CARAGA as priority area of DENR as a SIAD area, a multiagency approach where different agencies coordinate in implementing programs for the selected sites.
+For CARAGA, 14 agencies collaborate on implementing programs on identified SIAD sites and have committed PhP 3.9 billion for such joint undertaking for 2017.
+Implementation Arrangement • Regional Development Council for policies (as per NEDA); specify the role in planning, budgeting, implementation and M&E Regional Monitoring Office for M&amp;E using the Provincial and City/Municipal indicators and for projects to be monitored in terms of physical output and financial M and E aspect of the RDP is institutionalized as NEDA has a Regional Project Monitoring and Evaluation Committee under the RDC and takes charge of monitoring